The Ledge

 That almost looks good.
 Don't know how I feel about the jewels.
 But you look great!

 It is the story she has been quietly living inside for weeks, a story only one other – maybe two – could glimpse - and where is he now?
 She had sensed him as soon as she walked in.
 This is not due to a superior connection, she has come to admit, but because his presence is everywhere and his thought permeates the only air she breathes.
-But his body is nowhere to be found, even though she hears him in her sister's movements, and pauses at every corner that only hints at his passing through.
+But his body is nowhere to be found, even though she hears him in her sister's movements, and pauses at every corner that hints at his passing through.

 BROTHER